 Educational administrators establish school policies and performance goals, as well as manage staff and administer school funding.
 In a K-12 setting, school principals and assistant principals work closely with teachers to ensure objectives are being met in the classroom.
 In their multifaceted job, principals also meet with parents, students and community agency representatives.
 Principals' job duties may increasingly involve engaging in public relations and fund-raising efforts to draw support from community businesses.
 Principals also may help develop school-to-work transition partnership programs as well as other programs to serve the diverse needs of students.

-According to the BLS, the median salary for elementary and secondary education administrators as of May 2015 was $90,410.
-The job growth potential for elementary, middle and high school principals from 2014 to 2024 is as fast as average, at 6%.
+According to the BLS, the median salary for elementary, middle and high school principals as of May 2018 was $95,310.
+The job growth potential for elementary, middle and high school principals from 2018 to 2028 is as fast as average, at 4%.
 School district budget deficits could hinder employment, though increased enrollment may create some additional jobs, reports the BLS.